JamesLynchSoftwareDev/WordCloud/README.md

-It's a wordcloud where the code can be improved on as its not really operatiing at its fullest
+It's a wordcloud where the code can be improved on as its not really operating at its fullest potential. it askes the user to upload a text file (perferably small) and generates a word cloud from it. its made up of 5 classes which are all vital to run it properly.
+You can copy and paste the code into your Java IDE.